deyanaaliyah/Login-demo/README.md

 <div>
   <h2>Login demo<h2>
-    <p>A demo of a MVC login-system written in Java with a MySQL database connection.
+    <small>A demo of a MVC login-system written in Java with a MySQL database connection.
     <br><br>
     MySQL:
     <br>